sergiofgonzalez/nodejs-in-action/chapter32-coding-with-streams/README.md

 | See [06 &mdash; Reading from stdin as a stream](06-read-stdin) for a runnable example. |

 ##### Reading from a stream: *flowing* mode
 An alternative way to read from a stream is the *flowing* mode which consists in attaching a listener to the `'data'` event.
-When using this mode, the data is not pulled using `read()`, but instead, it is pushed to the data listener as soon as it arrived.
+When using this mode, the data is not pulled using `read()`, but instead, it is pushed to the data listener as soon as it arrives.

 ```javascript
 process.stdin